Blunix-GmbH/role-nvm/README.md

 # Role PHP-FPM

-This role installs and configures nvm with a given nodejs version.
+This role installs and configures nvm.
+It then installs a given nodejs version.
+When installing a nodejs, nvm will automatically install a compatible npm version.

+This role then also allows to then install or remove node modules via npm.

 # Example Playbook